 We used the “elapsedMicros” function to control the timing of the experiment. elapsedMicros offers precise timing like “IntervalTimer”, and additionally allows for simultaneous use of the Audio library, with which “IntervalTimer” could interfere.
 This experiment is trial-based, and each trial consisted of an 11.1 second long baseline period, a 700ms long tone, a 250ms long delay period, a 100ms long puff period, and a 7.85 second long post-puff period.
 Using “elapsedMicros” timer, we repeatedly called a function that updated the status of each digital and analog output every 50 ms based on the trial structure of the task, and turned on the digital output directed to the sCMOS camera for 1ms every 50ms.

 To characterize the temporal precision of different digital pulses generated by the custom scripts, we recorded the digital outputs with a commercial system (Tucker Davis Technologies RZ5D (TDT RZ5D)) at 3051.76 Hz, and the analog sine wave output at 24414.0625 Hz without additional amplification.
 For digital outputs, the TDT system automatically identified digital pulse onsets.
 To determine the onset of the audio signal, the unamplified analog output from the Teensy was first high-pass filtered at 1 kHz using a 6th-order, zero-phase Butterworth digital filter (MATLAB command “filtfilt”).
 We then estimated the instantaneous amplitude of the 9500 Hz sine wave at each time point using the Hilbert transform of the filtered signal.
 The first time point where the amplitude rose above 0.005 was considered the onset of the analog signal, and the subsequent time point where it dropped below 0.005 was considered the offset.
 When comparing the timing of the analog output to the timing of digital pulses, we utilized the continuous voltage output from the digital channel for consistency.
 To acquire digital pulse onset times, we thresholded this continuous voltage output at a value of 1 V, and took the first time point where the continuous voltage exceeded 1 V to be the digital pulse onset.

+To determine whether or not a delay in sound delivery came from the manner in which we utilized the Audio library, we designed a simple script designed to test for a delay in writing directly to the analog pin.
+In this script, we sequentially initiated 50 millisecond pulses through a digital pin and through the analog pin (which is also the audio pin), the latter using the Arduino command “analogWrite(A14, 4050)”.
+“A14” corresponds to the audio pin, and 4050 is a relative voltage level high enough to register as a pulse with the TDT RZ5D system.
+These effectively simultaneous digital and analog pulses were elicited a total of 52 times, and their timings were recorded by the TDT RZ5D system at 3051.76 Hz.

 2.4 Statistics